dockercask/dockercask/README.md

 ### run multiple instances

 Only one instance of an application can be run.
 To use multiple instances suffix the application name with a number.
+This will create a separate data directory for each instance.

 ```bash
 python2 dockercask.py add chrome#1